Register

 There will be an emphasis your own writing process and how understanding this can help you develop a style and voice.
 You’ll explore ways in which you can free your unconscious mind to move towards the poem’s point of discovery.
 You’ll begin to develop your own methods of working on your poems using your conscious writerly mind to craft, revise and complete them.

-each term will include the close reading of a complete published collection or pamphlet, as a way of examining in depth an individual poet’s style, voice and aesthetic.
+Workshops will include writing exercises based on readings of published poems You’ll receive regular feedback on your work and each term will include the close reading of a complete published collection or pamphlet, as a way of examining in depth an individual poet’s style, voice and aesthetic.
+Where possible, the poet will come and read for us.

-Private Group with 19 members
+Public Group with 2 members

-Public Group with 28 members
+Private Group with 6 members

 Private Group with 1 member